 Another interesting topic of discussion was the role of amylose trypsin inhibitors also known as ATI’s.
 These proteins found in wheat may initiate immune reactions especially in the presence of gluten.
 Interesting, ATI’s are more prevalent in the wheat used today in the US.

 And, I was so happy to see Jessica Biesiekierski present her paper looking at the specific and dose-dependent effects of gluten on individuals that self describe themselves as having non celiac gluten sensitivity.
 Jess’ paper and research provides ground breaking science in a very well designed study looking specifically at the impact of gluten on GI symptoms in those who describe themselves as having NCGS.
 In the study Jess presented to all of us at the International Celiac Disease Symposium–the following key points:

-- There was no specific or dose dependent effects of gluten observed in this study.
+- There was no specific or dose dependent GI effects of gluten observed in this study.

 - Many people who believe they are sensitive to gluten, may in fact, be sensitive to fructans.
 There is an overlap in the gluten free diet and low FODMAP as both diets modify intake of wheat, barley and rye–the low FODMAP diet removes the poorly absorbed fructans in wheat, barley and rye…while on a gluten free diet–the focus would to be remove the protein (gluten) in wheat, barley and rye.

 Throughout the conference–the concept of NCGS was a hot topic.
 Ideally we need some type of test to help doctors and patients diagnose NCGS–some type of biomarker.
 We need to understand the prevalence of NCGS–and the mechanism for its action.

 Everyday, I learn a bit more about digestive health…from the researchers, from my patients, from my blog followers….It is a very exciting time in digestive health and nutrition…

 As always, thanks to you for sharing your insights and thoughts…as we all do learn so much from one another.